refmitchell/pathfinder/README.md

 `$: conda deactivate`

-The software has not been tested on Windows, however there is no linux-specific code.
-Following the equivalent Anaconda setup on Windows should work.
-If you experience problems with Windows please get in touch.
+The software was developed on Linux (Ubuntu) and has not been tested on any other platforms, however there is no linux-specific code.
+Following the equivalent Anaconda setup on Windows/Mac should work.
+If you experience problems with other platforms please get in touch.
 Miniconda should also work if you're short on space, but again, this hasn't been tested.